Updated July 2019

-I constantly refer my clients to products (or as I like to say, Fashion Tools) that will lengthen the life of their wardrobe, or fix a fashion problem.
+I constantly refer my clients to products (or, as I like to say, fashion tools) that will lengthen the life of their wardrobe, or fix a fashion problem.
 Here is the complete list of every fashion tool you could need…

-If the J-2 Jiffy steamer is too big or unsightly for your home.
-Jiffy’s personal steamer is fantastic for a smaller home or travel.
+If the J-2 Jiffy steamer is too big or unsightly for your home, Jiffy’s personal steamer is fantastic for a smaller home or travel.

-To prevent your earring from jumping out of your ear piercing, you need earring backs.
+To prevent your earring from jumping out of your ear, you need earring backs.
 Most earrings come with backs, but sometimes you lose them and need a spare one handy.
 I actually replace my earring backs with these spare rubber stoppers right away because they are more effective than the back that comes with an earring.
 You will never lose an earring again.

 Leather Cleaning Tools

-There are a few products that clean dust and dirt off your leather clothing, shoes and bags.
+There are a few products that clean dust and dirt off your leather clothing, shoes, and bags.
 I recommend…

 A cobbler can also clean your leather items if you don’t want to be bothered.

 If your shoe is too tight, the Two-Way Fit Right Shoe Stretcher is amazing.
 It can stretch the length of your shoe as well as the width.
 It can even make room for a bunion or a bulge with adjustable pods you insert into the stretcher.
-I have to warn you though that this gadget is incredibly effective.
-Be slow and gentle with it.
-Don’t over stretch.
-A cobbler can also stretch your shoes if you don’t want to be bothered.
+I have to warn you though: this gadget is incredibly effective, so be slow and gentle with it.
+Don’t overstretch.
+A cobbler can also stretch your shoes.

 Blister Prevention & Protection

 Skip the thick silicone petals and strapless bras.
 If you don’t need a big lift, just use standard breast petals.
-Apply by pushing the center pad of the petal onto your nipple before pressing down the sticky “petals.”
+Apply by pushing the center pad onto your nipple before pressing down the sticky “petals.”
 You always want to press the petals down from the center out.
 Also, when pressing the sticky parts down, don’t press them down all at once or in a clockwise rotation.
-To be more clear, once you press down one petal, press down the petal directly across from it and so on.
+To be more clear, once you press down one petal, press down the petal directly across from it, and so on.
 This prevents unevenness and puckering of the petal.
 This is similar to how you tighten the bolts when you change a tire on a car.
 For a more specific how-to watch this.